Kasam Tere Pyaar Ki: 25 years later

-the story leaps forward twenty-five years.
-In this new lifetime, Rishi’s soul is reborn in the body of Ranbir Kapoor, a celebrated footballer living in Canada.
-By a twist of fate, Ranbir is not only Rishi’s reincarnation but also his biological son, conceived through preserved sperm years earlier.
-Tanuja’s soul returns as Kritika Kohli, a principled and compassionate young woman raised in Ludhiana, who grows up to become a lawyer.
-Neither of them remembers the love they once shared, and they live in completely separate worlds.
+In Rishi's new life, his soul is reincarnated as Ranbir Kapoor, a football player born and raised in Canada.
+Ranbir is also Rishi’s biological son, conceived using sperm preserved shortly after Rishi's death.
+Tanuja is reincarnated as Kritika Kohli, a women raised in Punjab who later becomes a lawyer.
+Neither Ranbir nor Kritika remembers the love they once shared, and they lead different lives.

 Fate, however, has other plans.
-Ranbir travels to India for a football event, and his path crosses with Kritika’s in ways that neither can ignore.
+Ranbir travels to India for a football event, and his path crosses with Kritika’s in Mumbai, in ways that neither can ignore.
 At first, their meetings are marked by misunderstandings and sharp words.
-Ranbir sees her as stubborn; Kritika finds him arrogant.
+Ranbir sees her as stubborn; Kritika finds him arrogant and self-obsessed.
 Yet beneath the surface, there is a strange familiarity — a pull neither of them can explain.

 Circumstances bring them together when Ranbir is falsely accused in a scandal that threatens his career.
-Kritika, working as a lawyer, initially stands against him, but as the truth unfolds, she realizes he is innocent and fights to clear his name.
+Kritika, working as a lawyer, initially stands against him, but as the truth unfolds, she realizes his innocence and fights to clear his name.
 Through these trials, their animosity gives way to trust, and trust slowly blossoms into love.
 Ranbir begins to openly pursue her, while Kritika, though hesitant, finds herself drawn to him in ways that defy logic.

 As their bond deepens, hints of their past-life connection appear in moments of unspoken understanding, shared glances, and an unshakable sense that they have known each other forever.
-Though they never fully recover their past-life memories before the story’s end, their souls recognize what their minds cannot.
+Their souls recognize what their minds cannot.

-In the final moments, Ranbir and Kritika confess their love and unite, unknowingly fulfilling the vow they made as Rishi and Tanuja — the Kasam Tere Pyaar Ki.
+In the final moments, Ranbir and Kritika recover their past-life memories, recognise each other, confess their love and unite, fulfilling the vows they made as Rishi and Tanu.
 The series closes on the idea that true love is timeless, surviving death and rebirth to find its way back again.